WANdisco/wandisco-documentation-ldm/docs/configure-exclusions.md

 * File and directory names (defined using regular expression patterns of either [Java PCRE](https://regexr.com/), [Automata](https://www.javatpoint.com/theory-of-automata) or [GLOB](https://en.wikipedia.org/wiki/Glob_(programming)) type)
 * Last modification date of directories and files

-Exclusion templates are associated with a storage, allowing you to selectively ignore content during migration when that storage is used as the source.
+Exclusion templates are associated with a filesystem, allowing you to selectively ignore content during migration when that filesystem is used as the source.

 Use the [UI](#configure-exclusions-with-the-ui) or the [CLI](#configure-exclusions-with-the-cli) to configure exclusions.